 Content control is an independent container object that can be loaded in a region.
 This control can be used, for example, to subdivide operating concepts into various contents.
-It is created under the TcHmi project tree with the context menu and add new Item.
+It is created under the TcHmi project tree with the context menu and adds a new Item.

 We shall convert the view example to fit as a sample for region and content.

 How to add region in visual studio:

 => From toolbox select region from the category HMI: System and drop it into the desktop area

 => Change the properties of the region such as width, height, color (press F4 to get the property window)

 Note: It is better that we define the width, height, etc properties with server variables and with % as compared to desktop size.
 The reason is that we need to hide the desktop area and its color (or we have to put some other mechanism)